 “There’s too much modern slavery, in transferring players or buying players,” he claimed.

 Slaves?
 How can he possibly claim footballers are like slaves, when previously stating they weren’t even as lowly as ordinary workers?
 How can he possibly draw similarities between men with several cars, houses and flash clothes to slaves with no rights, no wage and no privileges, living in poverty?
-When the Americans came knocking on Africa’s door, there were no ludicrously paid contracts willingly signed, offering performance bonuses for high standards of work.

 We can look at any footballer’s situation to justify this, however, if it’s Ronaldo he wants to target, let’s not forget the player willingly signed in to an agreement with United in April of last year.